ahmeterenokur9/Data-Validation-and-Data-Contracts/readme.md

 sum(increase(mqtt_messages_processed_total{status="failed"}[$__range])) by (error_type)
 ```

-#### The Alerting System: Your Proactive Watchdog
+#### The Alerting System

-A key feature of this project is its powerful, pre-configured alerting system built within Grafana.
-Instead of passively watching dashboards, the system can proactively notify you when predefined conditions are met.
-This section explains how it works, using our critical **High Radiation Alert** as a case study.
+Beyond simple visualization, one of Grafana's most powerful capabilities is its integrated alerting engine.
+Instead of requiring a user to passively watch dashboards, the system can be configured to proactively issue alerts when data breaches predefined thresholds.
+This section explains how this system works, using our critical **High Radiation Alert** as a case study.

 **How to Recreate or Understand an Alert (Case Study: High Radiation)**